psyto/datasov2/README.md

 # DataSov: Hybrid Digital Identity and Data Ownership

-DataSov combines Corda for privacy-preserving Digital Identity (DID) and Solana for high-throughput data ownership trading.
+DataSov combines Arweave for permanent identity storage and Solana for high-throughput data ownership trading.
 This repo contains a minimal end-to-end demo environment and component implementations.

 ---